This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another surgical option for children suffering from symptoms of CP is selective dorsal rhizotomy.
 Like arthrodesis, this is an aggressive option and is not recommended for most patients.
 It has the potential to reduce spasticity and relieve pain permanently, but it is also risky.[2]

 The surgery involves cutting nerves that are causing spastic muscle movements.
-The surgeon must determine which nerves are involved and then cut their connection to the spinal cord.
+The surgeon must determine which nerves are involved and cut their connection to the spinal cord.

 The risks are apparent, including mistakes during the procedure.
 The network of nerves that link muscles and the spinal column is complex, and a surgeon could mistakenly cut the wrong nerves.